-During the Review Year, the Group's revenue was approximately RMB20,523,674,000, representing an increase of approximately 18.6% from approximately RMB17,306,393,000 in 2022.
-During the Review Year, the Group's battery-housing business continued to grow rapidly as a result of steady increase in global sales of NEVs.
-Meanwhile, with the Group's continuous balancing and optimization of its customer mix, the significant increment brought by new mass production projects of Chinese customers and the excellent performance in sales of major vehicle models of international customers, the Group managed to achieve considerable revenue growth.
+During the Review Year, the Group's revenue was approximately RMB23,147,123,000, representing an increase of approximately 12.8% from approximately RMB20,523,674,000 in 2023.
+During the Review Year, with the gradual mass production of undertaken projects and the steady increase in the sales of NEVs, the Group's battery-housing business continued to grow rapidly.
+Meanwhile, the Group's excellent performance in the sales of major vehicle models in the international market, coupled with the continuous balance and optimisation of customer mix, enabled the Group to achieve considerable revenue growth.

-During the Review Year, the profit attributable to owners of the Company was approximately RMB1,903,231,000, representing an increase of approximately 26.8% from approximately RMB1,500,584,000 in 2022.
-This was mainly due to the significant increase in gross profit compared to 2022, which was attributable to factors such as economies of scale driven by revenue growth of the Group and mass production of new businesses such as battery housing and measures to increase efficiency and reduce costs implemented by each of the production lines during the Review Year.
-Meanwhile, the Group strictly managed and controlled its costs and expenses, which enabled the Group to maintain a better level of profitability in general.
+During the Review Year, the profit attributable to owners of the Company was approximately RMB2,319,300,000, representing an increase of approximately 21.9% from approximately RMB1,903,231,000 in 2023.
+This was mainly due to the better growth in gross profit compared to 2023 which was attributable to factors such as the economies of scale driven by the revenue growth of the Group, the continuous improvement in the capacity utilisation rate of the battery-housing product line and the promotion of measures to reduce cost and boost efficiency for each product line during the Review Year, which enabled the Group to further improve its profitability.